Investigating Stark many-body localization with continuous unitary transformation flows: Results

 \subsection{Scaling of the Delocalization Time}

 There are arguments on why a Stark MBL system of finite size has to allow transport at infinite time, since at least a finite set of eigenstates behaves delocalized \cite{Kloss2023}.
 Ref.~\cite{Zisling_2022} numerically investigated the dependency of the resulting delocalization time on system size and found that the delocalization time grows exponentially with system size.
-The TFE miss this delocalization effect entirely which means that it has to be of higher order than what is included in our order of truncation.
-Since the delocalization time cannot be captured by TFE, which is restricted to small $U$, we suspect that it is a non-perturbative effect.\\ To investigate this we conduct further tDMRG simulations.
+This can be argued by introducing a time-dependent gauge transformation, mapping the problem to a prethermal Floquet state, that is exponentially long lived \cite{Abanin_2015, Abanin_2017, Abanin_2017a}.
+The TFE miss this delocalization effect entirely because it is of higher order than what is included in our order of truncation.
+Since the delocalization time cannot be captured by TFE, which is restricted to small $U$, we suspect that it is a non-perturbative effect.\\ As seen in Fig.~\ref{fig:stark_1d_2d_dyn_corr} the tDMRG method can resolve the delocalization time as long as the bond dimension is large enough, thus, we present tDMRG results here to investigate the dependency of the delocalization time on $U$.
 In Fig.~\ref{fig:stark_1d_dyn_corr_tdvp_deloc_time} we show the dynamical autocorrelation computed with tDMRG for different interaction strengths and system sizes.
 In the localized regime we can simulate larger system sizes.
 The onset of delocalization is hard to define for the autocorrelation due to strong oscillations.
-Hence, we define a heuristic measure by setting the amplitude of the first oscillation as the delocalization threshold (horizontal line).
-The non-interacting system would continue this oscillation for $t\to\infty$.
-Deviations therefore signify interaction effects.
+Hence, we establish a heuristic measure by taking the first minimum of the oscillations, i.e. the minimal value in the interval $Jt \in[0,1]$, as the delocalization threshold (horizontal line).
+The non-interacting system would continue oscillating with this amplitude for $t\to\infty$.
+Deviations below this threshold, therefore, signify interaction effects.
 The delocalization time $t^*$ is set to be the crossing of the moving time averaged autocorrelation below this threshold (vertical dashed lines).
 The averaging is necessary due to persisting high-frequency oscillations.
 We checked that the chosen interval for the moving average has no qualitative impact on the results as long as it is sufficient to flatten high-frequency oscillations.\\ We find $t^* \sim 1/U$.
-This shows that the delocalization effect is driven by interaction and is an emergent many-body effect that is challenging to access within perturbative expansions.
+In conjunction with the fact, that TFE do not see this effect, this shows that the delocalization effect is driven by interaction and is an emergent many-body effect that is challenging to access within perturbative expansions.